drone/blog/content/post/drone-with-elixir.md

 date = "2016-02-08T12:40:00-08:00"
 draft = false
-title = "Size Matters | The quest for a smaller Docker image" description = "Why we chose Drone for building docker images for our Phoenix/Elixir application"
+title = "Size Matters | The quest for a smaller Docker image" description = "Why we chose Drone for building Docker images for our Phoenix/Elixir application"

 [author]
   name = "Aaron Weiker"